 This one verse, “God planted a Garden eastward in Eden,” merits an entire book; maybe I’ll write it.
 Because the Garden has multiple prefigurations in the Old and New Testaments with the Tabernacle, the Temples (plural), and the Church, the curtain was miraculously rent, from top to bottom, in the Temple when Christ died on the cross.
 That signified the removal of the two Cherubim from the entry gate to the Garden.
 For the first time since Adam and Eve were cast out, God’s servants, Christ being the First, the Firstfruits, could enter the Holy of Holies, God’s dwelling.
 For the first time, a human (the man, Jesus) had put on the FULL IMAGE and the FULL LIKENESS of his Father and entered the KINship of Elohim.

 The first man, upon his creation, was put into the Garden.
 The Second Man, upon His Spiritual Creational Resurrection, was put into God’s Kingdom.
 What a story the Garden of Eden tells us.

-This blog post is an excerpt from chapter 6.1 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 1.1 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Garden of Eden.
+Please use the Social Network links just below to share this information from The Explanation, Garden of Eden.
 Represents Much More than a Garden